 SEO meta data / tags are snippets of text that describe a web page’s content to help tell search engines what the page is about.
 You can add meta data to any content type on your Neto web shop / website.
 It is important to add meta data to your most relevant pages (eg: your home page).

-From the Neto dashboard, select Webstore > Information Page or Web page.
+From the Neto dashboard, select Webstore > Information Page.

 Select the page you want to add meta data to.